MikeEviscerate/clipbored-X11/README.md

 It is really convenient.

 **Why am I forking and using (grand) child for copying instead of using threads?**
-So that you can be able to paste long after the program dies.
-At least until you copy something else.
+So that you can paste the copied data long after the program dies, or at least until you copy something else.

 Rest assured, I will update the code time to time.
 It is also not thread-safe.
 But what do you expect from a noob?
+Don't expect much from it.